-Exciting news out of Australia that the Darwin Squash Centre, who recently hosted the World Doubles Championships, will have major extensions including a state-of-the-art moveable centre glass court and seating capacity for over 500 people.
+Exciting news out of Australia that the Darwin Squash Centre, who recently hosted the World Doubles Championships, will have major extensions including an all glass centre glass court with seating capacity for over 500 people.
 This will transform the Darwin Centre into Australia's and Oceania's premium squash facility.

 However the lack of facilities in other Oceania Countries and Territories continues to be a major obstacle.
-The cost of building a new sports facility for many of the smaller countries is beyond their financial capacity and unless private enterprise builds commercial premises incorporating squash courts it is unlikely that our Membership base will increase for some years.
+The cost of building a new sports facility for many of the smaller countries is beyond their financial capacity and unless they get Government help to support Squash with building courts it is difficult for our Membership base to increase.